wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.32.0 =
+* Added "Property Attributes" widget.
+When placed on a property page, can be used to display a list of attributes related to the property.
+The widget allows selection of specific widgets, as well as configuration of the sort order.
+* Added input type selection for data entry, available: free text, dropdown selection and checkbox. (in Developer tab)
+* Updated [property_attribute] to query taxonomies.
+New arguments: "make_terms_links" and "separator".
+* Bug fix with back-end property overview page breaking when certain attributes were set to display in overview column.
+* "Property Type" label can now be renamed by creating a custom attribute with property_type slug, and giving it a different label.
+* "Features" taxonomy hidden from overview table when disabled via Power Tools feature.
+* Removed some labels for "Property" to make application more universal.
+* Update to prevent single property pages from taking over taxonomy archives on front-end.
+* Updated post type registration to exclude property type from regular search results.
+* Re-ordered contents of "Developer" tab placing Attributes at the top for convenience.
+* Several property search improvements
+* FEPS: Pre-defined values and input types are now set by the newly available "Data Entry" settings in the Developer tab.
+* Developer notes: WPP_Core::init() broken up into WPP_Core::init_upper() and WPP_Core::init_lower().
+Widget and widget area loading compartmentalized into WPP_F::widgets_init().
+Back-end scripts consolidated into WPP_F::load_assets();

 = 1.31.1 =
 * Patch release.
 * "Area" attribute will not only be appended with "sq ft." if it is set as numeric in the Developer tab.